qorg11/kill9/harmful/software/javascript.md

 # JavaScript and its consequences have been a disaster for the human race

+>The beach is essentially shit of fish, and we humans love it, we
+>humans love shit

+-- Me, circa 2021

+(That's why JS is popular)

 OR: Manmade virus infecting the world.
 JavaScript is a programming language often used on websites.
 To create dynamic content on client end.
 Some dudes thought that extracting the V8 (chromium javascript interpreter) and making it a executable file